You can drive your car, RV or motorcycle to Mexico and see places you'd miss if you just flew to the beach resorts.

 People here are actually more polite.
 They look out for you.
-For example, the trucks and busses will help you pass by using their turn signals.
+For example, the trucks and buses will help you pass by using their turn signals.
 Other drivers flash their lights to warn you of dangers.
-In the States, it’s every man for himself.
+In the States, it’s every man and woman for himself / herself.

 Travel Medical Insurance, Expat Insurance up to Age 75, Medical Air Evac - reasonable price.